 Rhaea has taught Kindergarten through eighth grade classroom music at St. Edward the Confessor Parish School, private voice and piano lessons with California Music Studios in Dana Point, California, the North End Music and Performing Arts Center in Boston, the Cambridge Center for Adult Education, and the Starline Academy in Stoughton, Massachusetts.
 As a teaching artist, Rhaea strives to connect music to the daily lives of audiences and students alike.
 She believes deeply that music, regardless of genre or instrument, is an endless opportunity for exploration, and works to help each student achieve their highest potential in every lesson, while steadily expanding their own self-worth.
 It is her most fervent passion to use music to broaden students’ perceptions and imaginations, empowering them to make things a bit more beautiful.

-Weekly lessons are given at Zeagler’s Music Store at 7003 Florida Boulevard, in Baton Rouge.
+Weekly lessons are given off Wooddale blvd in Midtown, Baton Rouge.
 30 minute music/voice lessons for ages 8-11.
 45 minute lessons are recommended to students 11- 16; 1 hour lessons recommended for teens over 16, and adults.